iq-motion-control/iq-module-communication-doc/docs/tutorials/testing_with_control_center.rst

 a Vertiq module from your PC, without the need for a flight controller or specialized hardware.

 This tutorial will take you through the process of getting started with a module using the IQ Control Center.
-It will outline how to setup the necessary hardware and software, provide a brief introduction to the Control Center, and teach you how to peform some basic tests on the module with the Control Center.
+It outlines how to setup the necessary hardware and software, provides a brief introduction to the Control Center, and teaches you how to perform some basic tests on the module with the Control Center.

-**This tutorial was created using a Vertiq 8108 module, on firmware version 0.0.7 and with Control Center version 1.3.4.
+**This tutorial was created using a Vertiq 8108 module on firmware version 0.0.7, and with Control Center version 1.3.4.
 However, this tutorial is applicable for any Vertiq module when using speed firmware.
-If you are using the position firmware, some of the parameters discussed here will not be available.**
+If you are using position firmware, some of the parameters discussed here will not be available.**

 Module Datasheets
 ===================
-Before trying to use the modules, it is recommended to read through their datasheets to understand their mechanical and electrical specifications.
-The datasheets for all Vertiq modules can be found under the appropraite product tab in the Products section of the `Vertiq website <https://www.vertiq.co/>`_.
+Before trying to use your module, we recommend that you read through its datasheet to understand their mechanical and electrical specifications.
+The datasheets for all Vertiq modules can be found under the appropriate product tab in the Products section of the `Vertiq website <https://www.vertiq.co/>`_.

 Hardware Setup
 ==============